L'Hôme-Chamondot

 L'Hôme-Chamondot (/fr/) is a commune in the Orne department in north-western France.

 In 1812 the former commune Brotz was merged into L'Hôme-Chamondot.

 Geography

+L'Hôme-Chamondot is made up of the following collection of villages and hamlets, Les Chauffetières, Les Grands Herbages, La Cellerie, Le Mont Huchet, La Motte, L'Onglée and L'Hôme-Chamondot.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+A stream, Ruisseau de Charencey, flows through the commune.

 Points of interest

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.